Mavioux/Parallel-and-Distributed-Systems-Exercise-1/README.md

-# Παράλληλα και Διανεμημένα Συστήματα
+# Parallel and Distributed Systems

 The code for v1 is triangle.c